rehierl/html-outliner-spec/issue-associations.md

 [step 4.6.4.](./outliner-steps.md/#4-6-4) and the steps mentioned in [type 4](#type-4).

+For the moment, I read those statements as defining the following property:

+- `Element Section.startingNode`

-NOTE - `startingNode` will always be either a sectioning root element, an element of sectioning content or a heading element.
+NOTE - `startingNode` will always be either a sectioning root element, an element of sectioning content, or a heading element.

-For the moment, I read those statements as defining a `Element Section.startingNode` property.
-I do not read this property to state that `startingNode` must always be an inner element of the property's section object - this node can be an inner element, but it does not always have to be one - i.e. the name `startingNode` isn't overly accurate.
+I do not read this property to state that `startingNode` must always be an inner element of the property's section object - this node can be an inner element, but it does not always have to be one - i.e. the name `startingNode` is not overly accurate.

 In addition to that, I assume that a sectioning element will never be an inner element of any of its inner sections.

 The main characteristic of these kind of connections seems to be that the section object is created when reaching the given node.
-Therefore, this connection could be described as: "This element triggered the creation of that section container" or "This section starts with or right after the starting tag of the given element".
+Therefore, this connection could be described as: "This element triggered the creation of that section object" or "This section starts with or just after the starting tag of the given element".

 To understand why this connection has its use, it will help to recall the paragraph related to creating an interactive table of contents (TOC).
 In order to support interactive TOCs, it must be possible to forward the user to the top of the section the user selected by clicking the heading that is associated with it - i.e. `heading.section.startingNode`.
 Here, `heading.section` means to get a reference of the section in which the heading is located.

 **TODO** - is it possible to jump to a non-element node?